vektorprogrammet/vektorprogrammet/README.md

 ### Build static files
-When adding new images or other non-code files, you can run
+When adding new images or other non-code files, you can run:

 `npm run build`